Duxah/FreePCB-2/sm_def.md

 ### `Swell pad for solder mask`

 Usually a solder mask for the pads is chosen a little more than the pads themselves by a certain amount.
 This value is set in the CAM dialog box (called `swell pad for solder mask`), and is applied to all pads that have DEFAULT for the solder mask in their properties.
-To call the window press CTRL + G
+To call the CAM-window press CTRL + G

   To open the pad properties you need to do the following: